 Family Planning nurses and doctors are experts in cervical screening.
 They will make you feel welcome and do their best to make the experience quick and comfortable.
 They will also be able to answer any questions you have about cervical screening.

 If you feel embarrassed, nervous or whakamā when you go to your appointment, tell the nurse or doctor.
-You are also welcome to bring a support person to your appointment, such as a friend, family member or your partner.
+You are also welcome to bring a support person to your appointment, such as a friend, family member, or partner.

 Your screening result will be sent to the National Cervical Screening Programme.
 Family Planning will send you a reminder for your next screening test, usually in three years.